stonepros/stone/doc/stoneadm/operations.rst

 CEPHADM_STRAY_DAEMON
 ~~~~~~~~~~~~~~~~~~~~

-One or more Ceph daemons are running but not are not managed by
+One or more Stone daemons are running but not are not managed by
 *cephadm*.
 This may be because they were deployed using a different
 tool, or because they were started manually.
 Those
 services cannot currently be managed by cephadm (e.g., restarted,